sachinkannan/Spotify-end-to-end-data-pipeline-project/README.md

 ## Implementation of Services
 ### Spotify API

 One would need developer app credentials (Client ID, Client Secret) to transact with the Spotify Web API.
-You can follow how to create them here.

 ### Amazon EventBridge